 The name P.G.
 Wodehouse is seeing a resurgence in the somewhat unlikely arena of online political commentary, particularly in Britain.
 This puts some people -- those who’ve never read any Wodehouse, but seem determined to lug him into the row -- at a disadvantage.
 So I’ve put together this handy reference guide to help anyone …

 “That was Pongo Twistleton.
 He’s all broken up about his Uncle Fred."
 “Dead?”
 “No such luck.
 Coming up to London again tomorrow.
 Pongo had a wire this morning.”
 P.G.
 Wodehouse – Uncle Fred Flits By (Young Men in Spats) 26 July is Aunt and Uncle Day apparently.
-The nub of the thing, I gather, is to commemorate the wonderful …
+The nub of the thing, I gather, is …

 This piece follows my reading suggestions for new Wodehouse readers with a reading list for the Jeeves and Wooster stories.
 Jeeves and Wooster Reading List The Inimitable Jeeves (1923)* Carry On, Jeeves (1925)* Very Good Jeeves (1930)* Right Ho, Jeeves (1934; US title Brinkley Manor) The Code of the Woosters (1938) Joy in the Morning …